JGJP/ydkjs-notes/up & going/ch2-IntoJavascript.md

 ## Values & Types

-use `typeof` operator to find type of a variable's value:
+Use `typeof` operator to find type of a variable's value:

 ```js
 var a;